Digital-Satellite-Club/PacSatAFSKBoard/NOTES.md

 TMS570 data sheet, that pin should not be connected to any other ground.
 I don't think it matters, it's only for crystals, but it should probably be left floating.

+## 2025-08-04

+Fixed some part values, used 4.1p style, not 4p1.

+Add a pin 1 indicator to a couple of ICs that didn't have it.